 CASE SUMMARY

-On November 23, 2021 the case was consolidated with another challenge to Idaho's adopted legislative plan, Durst v.
-Idaho Comm'n for Reapportionment.
-On December 17, 2021 two more cases challenging Idaho's adopted legislative plan were consolidated with these actions.
+- On November 23, 2021, the case was consolidated with another challenge to Idaho’s legislative plan, Durst v.
+Idaho Comm’n for Reapportionment.
+On December 17, 2021, two more legislative plan challenges were consolidated with them.

 For all of the filings in this case, see Durst v.
 Idaho Comm'n for Reapportionment.